The thylacine’s ‘yip yip’

 The famous Tassie devil is under threat, apparently with signs of recovery.

-Meanwhile, here is a native Tasmanian that is not yet extinct (oops, that sounded a bit cynical).
+Meanwhile, here is a native Tasmanian that is not yet extinct (yes, that sounded a bit cynical).

 EDIT: Read a recent newspaper report (paywalled) about a Tasmanian Government thylacine report here.

 EDIT: The closest sound I have found to what we heard is the fox “chirp”.
 While the tone is similar, what we heard was in twos, whereas fox chirps seem to be spaced out at regular intervals.
-The yip-yip we heard near the house was also quite loud and a bit hyena-like.
+The yip-yip we heard near the house was loud and hyena-like.
 Interestingly, early Tasmanian settlers called thylacines “hyenas”.

 EDIT: It was a major disturbance in the chicken coop, which is near our bedroom, which made us go outside.
-It had happened before on a smaller scale and we thought the abundant quolls were the problem.
-The animals would run off when we went out and made a noise, in this case the fleeing animal was the “yipper”.
+It had happened before on a smaller scale and we always assumed the abundant quolls were the problem, as we sometimes saw them run off.
+They would run off when we went out in the dark and made a noise, but in this case the fleeing animal was a “yipper”.

-On another evening around the same time we heard a large Sussex chicken struggle as something took it up the hill at great speed.
+On another evening around the same time we heard one of our large Sussex chickens struggle as something took it up the hill at great speed.
 I was standing near the chook pen when the animal was in there and it sounded big enough in its movements to be a bit intimidating in the darkness, unfortunately the pen is covered in shadecloth so I didn’t see the animal when I shone the torch.

 Leave a comment